webyda/skick/README.md

 If you choose to run skick in a clustered configuration, there is no requirement that the shards be homogeneous.
 You may opt to have some that do not support websockets, some that use different websocket drivers, some that provide interactions with some external service local to its docker container or whichever architecture you think is best for your application.
 No matter how you organize the system, it will work as long as the shards all use the same messaging system.

+## The Skick Object
+In the examples above, we interact with the library through an imported class called Skick.
+The skick class is responsible for setting up the special actors, launching all needed tasks and connections, as well as coordinating all the disparate components for the user.

+### Options
+The Skick object natively supports the following options:

+1. `on_start` which allows you to specify a startup function.
+This would typically be used to spawn actors on startup.
+2. `message_system` which, if you supply it, presumes that you have given it an AMQP url to a RabbitMQ instance.
+3. `websocket_host` which, if you supply it, is the address the websocket library will listen on
+4. `websocket_port` which, if you supply it, is the port the websocket library will listen on
+5. `websocket_server` which, if you set it to any value, will disable the websocket server
+6. `ssl` which tells the websocket library to use TLS.
+It can be
+   1. A string, in which case skick will assume it is a PEM file and will use it to generate an SSLContext object for you using python's `create_default_context` method.
+   2. A tuple, in which case it will act as above, but it will presume the first element is the PEM file and the second is the password.
+   3. An SSLContext instance, in which case it will be used by the websocket server.
+7. `websocket_options` which should be a dictionary of options that will be passed directly to the websocket library.
+8. `dict_type` which, if you provide a string, will be presumed to be a redis url to a redis server that will manage your `hash` objects.

+### Methods
+The `Skick` instance also supplies a number of methods.
+Some of these are actual methods from the class defintion and some are merely proxies for methods in the underlying `Shard` object.

+1. `skick.start()`, which starts the event loop and the rest of the system.
+2. `skick.stop()`, which initiates the shutdown procedure.
+3. `skick.add_directory(directory)` which adds the actors, subsessions and handshakes in the directory to the skick instance.
+4. `@skick.actor(name)` which directly registers an actor type with the shard.
+5. `@skick.subsession(name)` which directly registers a subsession type with the websocket actor.
+6. `@skick.session(name)` which directly registers a session type with the websocket actor.
+7. `@skick.handshake(name)` which directly registers a handshake with the websocket actor.
+8. `skick.hash(name)` which provides a hash table as described below using the requested backend.

 ## Miscellaneous Features
 ### Hashes